-DEADLINES Filing of Application for graduation (check date with Graduate School) PROGRAM REQUIREMENTS Music theory and Music history exams completed.
+DEADLINES Prior to enrollin ng in 13 th credit hour of program: Pass both the Music Theory and Music History Entrance Exams Nominate Project Advisor and Project Committee members to the Graduate Coordinator Submit a Program of Study (POS) form signed by Project Committee to Graduate Coordinator Semester prior to graduation: Filing of Application for graduation (check date with Graduate School) Updated Graduati Program of Study submitted to Graduate Coordinator at the time of Application for on PROGRAM RI EQUIREMENTS Music theory and Music history exams completed.
 Coursework completed.
 Residency requirement satisfied.
 No outstanding dues or fees to any University department.
 Final Oral Examination Committee appointed by Graduate Committee.
 Schedule Final Oral Examination at least two weeks prior to the defense.
 Final Oral Examination passed.
 Two copies of MUS 698 Research Project paper or script submitted to Graduate Coordinator of the Division of Music.

-FORMS FOR GRADUATE PROGRAMS: Registration form: http://umaine.edu/graduate/system/files/files/register.pdf Program of study: http://umaine.edu/graduate/system/files/files/POS MC.pdf
+FORMS FOR GRADUATE PROGRAMS:

+Program of study:

+https://umaine.edu/graduate/resource/pos-mc/